 Each threat to forests requires us to take a unique approach to solving it.

 Through American Forests Global ReLeaf, we work to replant trees, including disease-resistant trees, in areas harmed by disease, insects and more.

 Meanwhile, our Endangered Western Forests initiative is helping fight myriad threats to our western forests by planting disease-resistant trees, applying insect-repelling pheromone patches to trees, developing new management plans and more.

-Other issues can be addressed more efficiently through policy than tree planting, trying to prevent future problems as well as fixing current ones.
+Other issues can be addressed more efficiently through policy than field work by trying to prevent future problems, as well as fixing current ones.
 This approach has led to our efforts in advocating for sustainable forest management, economic incentives for landowners to keep their property forested, and recognition of forests as water resources.